meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 1. A PCB board, with its schematics located within PCB.CNC.adac/ folder.
 2. The PCB top side printed cover located within PCB.PRINT.Stickers.
 3. One MCP3008 8-channel 10 bit ADC.
-4. One 4-channel I2C-safe Bi-directional Logic Level Converter between 5V and 3.3V.
+4. One 4-channel I2C safe Bi-directional Logic Level Converter between 5V and 3.3V.
 5. One 7-pin ribbon cable for connecting with the ADAC module.
 6. One 4-pin male header for connecting with the Agrofelis controller.
 7. One 8-pin female header.